THE MEANING OF HUMAN-COMPUTER INTERACTION

 politics and economics.

-issues implies a missed understanding of, for example, of the concept of
+missed understanding of, for example, of the concept of “internal plan of

-internal representation of external objects before starting actions with these
+external objects before starting actions with these objects in

-missed, despite the higher ambitions of activity theory relative to other
+the higher ambitions of activity theory relative to other HCI-approaches, is

-HCI-approaches, is that this is an age-old problem of simulation as
+that this is an age-old problem of simulation as related to

-related to so-called reality.
-And this is valid also for the hype
+so-called reality.
+And this is valid also for the hype of virtual

-of virtual reality.
-What was considered in the previous
+reality.
+What was considered in the previous paragraph above has

-paragraph above has already been problematized and considered in C.W.
+already been problematized and considered in C.W.
+Churchman’s “Analysis of

 eds.
 Symposium on Simulation Models, South-Western Publishing